lieuzhenghong/form-letterer/README.md

 ## Why not Mail Merge?

-I didn't have Microsoft Word on my laptop at the time (lazy to dual boot).
-This solution doesn't need Microsoft Word and uses only free software.
+This solution doesn't need Microsoft Word and uses only free (in beer and in speech) software.

-As the solution is deployed on a local server, multiple users can use it without any prior configuration.
+This solution can be deployed on a local server which exposes only a thin GUI client.
+Multiple end-users can use it without having to configure their machine.

 Additionally, this solution allows for things that can't be done in Mail Merge like conditionals and arithmetic.
-Mail Merge is a simple search-and-replace but you can do things here like
+Mail Merge is a simple search-and-replace but here you can do things like
 ```
 {{`amount1` * `amount2`}} # multiplication of data values
 # 'urgency' is a header row in your data file